 The schedule provided is provisional in order to allow for flexibility.
 It is the students’ responsibility to keep themselves informed of any changes to the schedule provided here.
 An up-to-date schedule will be maintained by the course management on the internet in Google classroom.
 The password to join google classroom will be handed out in class.

 We start out with the very basics but rest assured that the difficulty of the course will increase during the semester.
-Weeks 1 and 2 constitute mainly a repetition of basic mathematical concepts that should be known already from school and serve as short refresher before we start with some less familiar topics.
+The first weeks constitute mainly a repetition of basic mathematical concepts that should be known already from school and serve as short refresher before we start with some less familiar topics.
 These repetitions also allow for “confidence building” and a “steady learning gradient” for students who feel a bit rusty as regards their maths skills.
 After these introductory weeks we look into optimization problems with one variable and how to model demand, cost and other functions in economics.
 Before going into optimization problems with two variables, which are relevant in the context of modelling utility or production functions and solving the consumer’s utility maximization problem, we make a detour and deal with topics such as matrix algebra and integration (used for instance to derive consumers’ surplus).
 Finally, we look into the mathematics of growth and finance (compound growth, calculating net present values etc.).

 Class sessions will generally consist of three parts: Exposition of mathematical concepts and techniques, exercising their use as well as a discussion of their use in economics via examples where appropriate.

 Week 2 – Repetition of arithmetic and algebra; Linear equations and their application in economics

 Week 3 – Linear equations and their application in economics